 Sam is a luthier, making baroque-era stringed and bowed instruments and specialising in the englishe violet.
 He is also interested in other sympathetic string instruments.

-After completing his scholarship, Sam aspires to become the leading expert and authority on englishe violets and his research will inform his craft practice.
+Sam aspires to become the leading expert and authority on englishe violets and his research will inform his craft practice.
 He also plans to make barytons, octave barytons, lirone, and other instruments of historical significance, thereby preserving our understanding of these instruments for generations to come.